 Cooler Temperatures May Stunt Growth

 The biggest threat to Bermuda grass is temperatures that are too cool.
 Bermuda grass loves warmer temperatures, ideally during days that are 80 degrees Fahrenheit or warmer.
 The soil itself should be at least 65 degrees Fahrenheit daily for optimum growth of the Bermuda grass.

 Bermuda goes into dormancy when colder temperatures arrive.
 In the Spring, conditions are typically ideal for the growth of Bermuda grass, because it is around this time that temperatures rise above 80 degrees Fahrenheit.

 Bermuda Grass Requires Full Sun

 Bermuda grass loves warmth, so full sun is required to grow and maintain Bermuda grass.
 If it is too shady, the temperature of the soil will drop, making it difficult to plant and maintain Bermuda grass.
-Late Spring or early Summer is the best time to plant Bermuda grass because the sun tends to be out for more days.
+Spring is the best time to plant Bermuda grass because the sun tends to be out for more days.
 Furthermore, the sun stays out longer during the day, so the Bermuda grass will have plenty of sun and warmth to grow and remain healthy.

 The Right Amount of Moisture

 To plant Bermuda grass and keep it healthy, it must have the right amount of moisture.
 If it gets too little moisture, it may dry up and become brown.
 If it gets too much moisture, it may grow fungus and not survive.
-Late Spring or early Summer provides the best moisture conditions because there is not as much rain, but there is just enough rain to keep the grass hydrated and growing healthily.
+Spring provides the best moisture conditions because there is not as much rain, but there is just enough rain to keep the grass hydrated and growing healthily.

 Mowing and Maintenance